pepedocs/srescience/docs/documentation/service-state.md

 > **Formal Definition**: A service state **St** is a set of [service variables](./service-variable.md) that can happen in at least one of St's lifetimes.

-## Axioms

-1. A service state is identifiable by a subset of service variables and their values.

 ## Active or Inactive Service State
 An **active service state** St means that it is its parent service's current service state and therefore it's currently happening, otherwise, it is an **inactive service state**.